kushagra2jindal/kushagra2jindal/README.md

 ### Hi there 👋

-🔭 I’m currently working on EVM based blockchains, DeFi, Oracles, bridges.
+🔭 I’m currently working on EVM/Non-EVM blockchains, DeFi, Oracles, bridges, zkp.

-🌱 I’m currently learning Non EVM blockchains like Solana, Near, Terra and Cardano.
+🌱 I’m currently learning zkRollups, stealth address.

 👯 I’m looking to collaborate on Blockchain.

-💬 Ask me about Blockchain, Python and Java.
+💬 Ask me about Blockchain and Zero Knowledge.

 📫 How to reach me: email - Kushagra@integraate.com